 With the largest team of board-certified and fellowship-trained specialists in Louisville and Southern Indiana, our team helps patients and their loved ones find the causes of memory impairment issues, dementia and other brain disorders.

 Our multidisciplinary care model often allows patients to book multiple appointments with various specialists for the same day.
 Also, our team of neurologists, psychiatrists and geriatric medicine specialists work together closely to develop individualized and effective treatment plans.

 Our specialists are also heavily involved in research into the most current treatments.
 In addition to providing access to clinical trials, our specialists are often deeply familiar with new therapies once they are first approved for clinical use.

 Our mission is to improve the lives of patients living with memory disorders.

-At our Memory Center you may see one of our physicians or specialized nurse practitioners at your appointment.
-In order to evaluate you for memory loss we will conduct a new patient evaluation as well as diagnostic exams.
+At our Memory Center you may see one of our doctors or specialized nurse practitioners at your appointment.
+In order to evaluate you for memory loss, we will conduct a new patient evaluation as well as diagnostic exams.
 Our team will use this information to develop an ongoing care plan for you and your caregiver.

 While there is no cure for Alzheimer’s disease or other dementias, there are medications that might be able to slow it down and make it easier to live with.